Summary

 To conduct the appraisal, expert analysts like Business Appraisal FL|GA|HI (BA FL|GA|HI) must determine whether — and to what extent — the portion of the evaluated entity should be subject to discounts.
 The Discount for Lack of Marketability (DLOM) is a discount of particular importance.

 The DLOM would apply, if relevant, to private companies during its respective valuation.
 Private companies considered are those held under private ownership.
 These firms may issue stock and have shareholders.
 But such stakes are not traded on public exchanges, nor would they be issued through an initial public offering (IPO).
+Analyzing privately held companies presents unique challenges due to the lack of information and the complexities involved in valuing and selling interests in these firms.

 Public companies, on the other hand, access capital differently.
 Such companies can sell their own enterprises publicly in a marketplace like a stock exchange.
 This makes them considered as having a “market.”